-Prerequisite: ENG 075, 101, BUS 152, and either ECO 200 or 201.
+Prerequisites: Business majors - ENG 075, 101; BUS 12 and either ECO 200 or 201.
+Fine Arts majors - ENG 101.

 This course introduces students to basic marketing concepts and practices.
 Topics include the impact of external forces on marketing decisions, especially marketing on the Internet; marketing strategies; marketing aspects of business ethics and social responsibilities; and global marketing.